vidhya0406/grocery_list/README.md

 To run the sample, make sure you have `python` and `pip` installed.

 Rename `.env.example` to `.env` and populate it with the client ID, domain, secret, callback URL and audience for your Auth0 app.

+For verification purposes, Auth0 app has been created and the details of client ID, secret, domain, etc., can be found here: https://jsonblob.com/5b08bac1-51e5-11e9-9fb6-3777fb6f71ab

+Populate these details in the `.env` file.

 Run `pip install -r requirements.txt` to install the dependencies and run `python server.py`.
 The app will be served at [http://localhost:3000/](http://localhost:3000/).

 # Running the App with Docker